NishantA9/voice-recorder-compose/README.md

 An Android app built using **Kotlin + Jetpack Compose + WorkManager** for recording audio in the background with automatic session management.

 > 🧩 **Note:** This submission demonstrates the recording and session management functionality.
-> Transcription and summary generation are scaffolded but not fully implemented due to time constraints.
+> Transcription and summary generation are scaffolded but not fully implemented for now.

 ---